murkl/arch-os/runtime/README.md

 ## The tree

-One file that says what the installer is, and one folder holding the work.
+One file that says what the installer is, and folders holding the work.
+Only `installer.yaml` has to be there — everything else is found by its own name, so a tree turns a part of the program off by leaving it out.

 ```
 installer.yaml           the whole declaration: what it is, what it asks, what order it works in
 tasks/<id>/task.yaml     where that unit belongs
 tasks/<id>/task.sh       what it does
-tasks/_lib/              anything several units share — a folder named _* is not a unit
+hooks/<name>.sh          everything around the installation itself, one script per hook
+lib.sh                   sourced before every script of this tree
+locales/<code>.yaml      one catalog per language it speaks
 ```

 The binary looks for `installer.yaml` **next to itself** and nowhere else, so a